Zinc Protoporphyrin (ZPP), Whole Blood

 May be useful as an indicator of lead exposure; not recommended as the primary screening test for lead exposure.
 For lead exposure assessment, Lead Blood (Venous) (0020098) is preferred.
 For iron deficiency assessment, Iron and Iron Binding Capacity (0020420) and Ferritin (0070065) are recommended.
-For lead exposure assessment, Lead Blood (Venous) (0020098) is preferred.
-For occupational exposure to lead assessment, Zinc Protoporphyrin (ZPP) Whole Blood Industrial (0020614) or Lead Industrial Exposure Panel, Adults (0025016) are recommended.
+For assessment of occupational exposure to lead, Lead Industrial Exposure Panel, Adults (0025016) is recommended.

 Lavender (EDTA); Royal blue, (EDTA), tan (EDTA), or pink (K2 EDTA).
 Use royal blue (EDTA) tube when also testing for lead.